SKTAMILVB/Assessment-Task-1/README.md

-# Assessment-Task-1
+#Documentation for Deploymen#
-1 .Documentation for Deployment
+Deployment Documentation:
 Provide clear, concise documentation on how to deploy the entire solution.
 Here's a basic outline:

 Steps to Deploy the Web Application
-  Provision Cloud Infrastructure (Terraform)
+1. Provision Cloud Infrastructure (Terraform)
-	Install Terraform on your machine.
+1. Install Terraform on your machine.
-	Set up your AWS credentials (or your preferred cloud provider).
+2. Set up your AWS credentials (or your preferred cloud provider).
-	Navigate to the directory containing your terraform files.
+3. Navigate to the directory containing your terraform files.
-	Run the following commands:
+4. Run the following commands: bash
-bash
 Copy code
 terraform init